Lumi-supercomputer/lumi-userguide/docs/software/guides/paraview.md

 The intended usage of ParaView on LUMI is in a client-server configuration:

-- the server runs on a login or compute node on LUMI
+- the server runs on a login or a compute node on LUMI
 - a matching client (same version) runs on your local machine
 - all data processing and rendering are handled by the server